titos-carrasco/ARDrone2/README.md

     * Take Off: button 10 (start)
     * Pitch, Roll: axis 1 and 2
     * Gaz, Yaw: axis 3 and 4
+* TODO
+    * Implement AT Commands listed at the end of ATCommand.py
+    * Implement Config commands listed in the Developer Guide Chapter 8
+    * Parse Options blocks in NavData

 ChangeLog
 =========
+08 Jul 2014

+* ATCommand.py
+    * Add SetARDroneName()

+* NavData.py
+    * Parse options blocks

+* ARDrone2.py
+    * Add Options blocks data
+    * Add SetARDroneName()
+    * If videoCallback is null then no video is processed

 22 May 2014

 * ATCommand.py